istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 You still have an option to use ALB with Istio.
 To do it, direct the incoming traffic to the Istio ingress gateway and let Istio ingress gateway handle further routing and {{< gloss >}}TLS origination{{< /gloss >}} to the services in the mesh.

-This example shows how you can configure ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using {{< gloss "mutual TLS authentication" >}}mutual TLS{{< /gloss >}} between ALB and the gateway.
+In this example you configure ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using {{< gloss "mutual TLS authentication" >}}mutual TLS{{< /gloss >}} between ALB and the gateway.
 The traffic to the services without Istio sidecar can continue to flow as before, directly from ALB.